-^{}Please note, the type of rewards and the hierarchy amounts are subject to change in response to student feedback and the monitoring of totals/their achievability.
-The above is an example only.
+Please note, the type of rewards and the hierarchy amounts are subject to change in response to student feedback and the monitoring of totals/their achievability.

-Subject Commendation Postcards
+Weekly Subject Commendation Certificates

-Subject departments award commendation postcards to students in each year group each week.
+Subject departments award commendation certificates to students in each year group each week.
 These can be issued for the following: